 8. Use Troubleshooter to fix network connectivity

 Go to Start and search for Troubleshooting.
-Tap on it and select for Network and Internet.
+Tap on it and select Network and Internet.
 From here, tap on Internet Connections and hit Next.
 In case that itself doesn’t fix the issue, you can try using some commands.
 For this, press Windows + X and run Command Prompt as administrator.
-Now, in the command prompt window, use the following commands – i. netsh winsock reset – resets back to default setting or clean state ii. ipconfig /release – forces the client to give up its lease iii. ipconfig /renew – renews/assigns a new IP address iv. netsh int ip reset – resets TCP/IP back to its original configuration v. ipconfig /flushdns – clears the current cache of DNS records
+Now, in the command prompt window, use the following commands – i. netsh winsock reset – reset back to default setting or clean state ii. ipconfig /release – force the client to give up its lease iii. ipconfig /renew – renew/assign a new IP address iv. netsh int ip reset – reset TCP/IP back to its original configuration v. ipconfig /flushdns – clear the current cache of DNS records

 That’s it.
 By now, you must be able to connect to your network and access the internet as you did earlier on your Windows 10 machine.
-Besides, if the problems still persist, Microsoft also has a basic troubleshooting guide if you want to check it out.
+Besides, if the problems still persist, Microsoft also has a basic troubleshooting guide, which you can check out here.